 The longer you scroll the easier it is for you to start catastrophizing, that can lead you to having a panic attack.
 Reading something you know will upset you feeds your negative thinking cycle and primes you to expect the worst.

-You are not helping yourself by knowing every single piece of information that exist on Internet.
+You are not helping yourself by knowing every single piece of information that exists on the Internet.
 Just read what's important and learn to stop scrolling as soon as possible.

 Trying to be (to feel) perfect